 Next time you’re at the nail salon, take a look around you.
 It doesn’t take a detective to notice that not all nails are created equal.
 No, we’re not talking about the tendency for peeling or brittleness—but more to do with the shape of the nail plate itself.
 Some look pretty “normal,” while others are short and stubby or appear to fan out.
 What gives?An atypical shape may be the result of an underlying health issue, in which case it’s important to seek medical intervention.
 But more often than not, it’s the luck of the genetic draw.
 Luckily, the right filing tips will help you nail down the most flattering solution for your fingers.First, a quick anatomy lesson:

 “Nail shape and size is determined by the shape and size of your nail matrix,” says Dana Stern, a NY-based dermatologist who specializes in nail disorders.
 “The larger the matrix, the thicker and larger the nail.”
 For the most part, the width and thickness of a typical nail, not to mention the growth pattern of the distal edge, is largely determined by genetics.
 However, Stern cautions that any sudden change in appearance may be indicative of something more serious that merits a physician’s attention.
-Here’s what to look out for:

 Overly long, narrow nails

 “Referred to as dolichonychia, this very long, narrow nail is associated with certain rare genetic diseases such as Ehler-Danlos and Marfan syndrome,” says Stern.